dendronhq/dendron-site/vault/dendron.ref.telemetry.md

 If you've disabled telemetry from the [Visual Studio Code Telemetry setting](https://code.visualstudio.com/docs/getstarted/telemetry), no further action is needed.
 You can set this option in your workspace settings, or user settings.

-To disable telemetry in Dendron specifically, run the [[Disable Telemetry|dendron.topic.commands#disable-telemetry]] command.
+To disable telemetry in Dendron specifically, run the [[Disable Telemetry|dendron.ref.commands#disable-telemetry]] command.
 You can also disable telemetry using the cli by using the [[disable_telemetry|dendron.dev.cli#disable_telemetry]] command.

 ## Why not have opt-in telemetry?